 No. It should not be painful.
 If during the procedure pain or a strong sensation is felt, that means may be too much of the tooth is being removed.
 So as long is a measured and sensible approach, then there is absolutely no pain.

 How much tooth contouring can be done safely?

 There is a limit in how much of the teeth can be removed during the reshaping.
 The amount varies from tooth to tooth but usually we are talking about 0.5-1.0 mm.
 Sometimes may be slightly more before the tooth becomes sensitive.
 You may say this is very little and no difference is made by such small changes!
 But remember in dental terms, 1 millimetre can make a big difference and has a big impact on the appearance of the teeth.
 We know this from experience and treating 100s of patients.

 Can I change the shape of the tooth by contouring the surface of them?

-Most of the alterations are usually done on the tip of the teeth for levelling them or shortening some teeth, making the teeth less pointed like for eye teeth and removing the small chips or smoothening the jagged edges.
+Most of the alterations are usually done on the tip of the teeth for leveling them or shortening some teeth, making the teeth less pointed like for eye teeth and removing the small chips or smoothing the jagged edges.
 Sometimes a very small adjustments can be made to the surface of the teeth but they are usually limited.

 Can I make my teeth more aligned by contouring them?